wragge/diy-trove-exhibition/readme.md

 6. Click on the pencil icon to edit the file.
 7. Look for the 'EDIT THIS SECTION TO INCLUDE YOUR EXHIBITION DETAILS' message in the `index.html` file and add the details of your exhibition as described in the [customisation section](#customisation-guide) below.
 8. Click on the 'Commit changes' button to save your details.
 9. That's it!
-Your hew exhibition will be available at the address -- http://[your Github user name].github.io/[your repository name]
+Your hew exhibition will be available at the address -- http://[your Github user name].github.io/[your repository name].
+For example, my user account is 'wragge' and I created a version of this repository called 'forecasters-demo', so you can find it online at http://wragge.github.io/forecasters-demo/ .

 ## Customisation guide